HSLdevcom/jore4-deploy/README.md

 #### Updating AKS

-The `aks.arm.json` ARM template contains the `kubernetesVersion` parameter with which you can set the desired version of Kubernetes to the cluster.
+The `aks.arm.json` ARM template contains the `kubeVersion` parameter with which you can set the desired version for both the Kubernetes Service and the Node Pools.
 However you cannot jump versions, you have to do the update one version at a time.
 For example, from version `1.18.14` you have to upgrade first to `1.19.9` before you can upgrade to `1.20.5`

 To find out the current (DEV) cluster's version, use `az aks show --name hsl-jore4-dev-cluster --resource-group hsl-jore4-dev --query "kubernetesVersion"`